castorini/anserini/docs/fatjar-regressions-v0.35.0.md

 + cosDPR-distil: pre-encoded queries and ONNX query encoding
 + BGE-base-en-v1.5: pre-encoded queries and ONNX query encoding

-The following snippet will generate the complete set of results for MS MARCO passage:
+The following snippet will generate the complete set of results for MS MARCO V1 Passage:

 ```bash
 # BM25